PostgreSQL

 Requires the table name, and preferable criteria (using the

-clause)It is a recursive operation (but you can use the ONLY clause to avoid affecting child tables)
+WHEREclause)It is a recursive operation (but you can use the ONLY clause to avoid affecting child tables)

-removes a single record (if exists)DELETE FROM messages WHERE id = 103 RETURNING *
+DELETE FROM messages WHERE id = 103removes a single record (if exists)DELETE FROM messages WHERE id = 103 RETURNING *will return all the records that have just deletedJust one

-deletes all rows from the messages table and all of its child tablesALTER TABLE messagescategories DROP CONSTRAINT IF EXISTS messagescategories_id_fkey
+DELETEstatement could make the whole transaction fail, i.e. not deleting any rows if just one failsDELETE FROM messagesdeletes all rows from the messages table and all of its child tablesALTER TABLE messagescategories DROP CONSTRAINT IF EXISTS messagescategories_id_fkeywill drop the foreign key constraintIf you wish to delete all the records from a table,

-is a better option with respect toDELETE
+TRUNCATEis a better option with respect toDELETE

 INDEX Usage